Thursday, October 30, 2025

 Departure from the suite was an exercise in severance.
 I shed the clothes of the therapy session not merely for comfort, but as a deliberate discarding of the emotional residue of all things Patrick.
 I appreciated Blake and his support but I needed a separation from my past to my future.

 I grabbed two UV umbrellas.
 The afternoon sun in Auckland was insistent and given my recent struggles with dehydration, proper dealing with the heat of the sun was important.
 "Here’s a UV umbrella," I told Vic as I handed him one.
-“It isn’t pretty but it’ll help us stay cooler and another ER visit.”
+“It isn’t pretty but it’ll help us stay cooler and prevent another ER visit.”

 Vic accepted the umbrella, the slight arch of his eyebrow acknowledging the necessary function over the aesthetic.
 "We look prepared for a diplomatic garden party,” he chuckled